i Invest in Housing

 First Step:

-is a market research and community outreach campaign to determine community bond rates and terms as well as homeowner interest in placing an ADU on their property.
+We are excited to announce the launch of ‘I Invest in Housing’, a market research and community outreach campaign designed to explore community bond rates, terms, and homeowner interest in placing Accessory Dwelling Units (ADUs) on their properties.

 Redevelopment Challenge